Installation Guidelines for Pro-install Partners

 5. Posi-Lock connectors (Posi-Tap for dry areas; Posi-Tite for wet areas)

-6. Stainless steel, heat-shrink butt connectors, ring terminals, and bullet connectors.
+6. Stainless steel, heat-shrink or solder seal butt connectors, ring terminals, and bullet connectors.

-Note: Bullet connectors are normally reserved for use in performing customer-specific custom Asset Gateway installs that use power/ground and signal drop-out wiring.
+Note: Bullet connectors are normally reserved for use performing customer-specific custom Asset Gateway installs that use power/ground and signal dropout wiring.

-1. Use Solder only when specifically requested by the customer, and only if you are trained.
-If you lack soldering experience, do not attempt it during an installation.
-If you must use soldering, take precautions to avoid dripping solder, which can damage interiors or other wiring.
+1. Soldering - use only when specifically requested by the customer, and only if you are trained.
+If you lack soldering training and experience, do not attempt it during an installation.
+When soldering, take precautions to prevent cold solder joints, solder bridging, and thermal-mechanical fatigue. avoid dripping solder, which can damage interiors or other wiring.
+Take additional precautions to avoid mishandling hot irons and dripping solder on adjacent surfaces.

 Note